Updated March 18, 2023

-Now change the value of Name
+Now change the value of the Name

-The * indicates that a pointer is being declared and does not act as an operator.
+The “*” indicates that a pointer is being declared and does not act as an operator.

-|A pointer can be reassigned, and this property comes in handy when a developer is implementing data structures like linked lists, trees, etc.
+|A pointer can be reassigned, and this feature comes in handy when a developer is implementing data structures like linked lists, trees, etc.

-|Memory Address||A reference variable shares the same address as the original variable.
-These references can be passed to different functions; they can be stored in different classes, etc. A reference never points to a new variable until the old one is deleted or goes out of scope.||A pointer has its own memory address and stores it on the stack.
+|Memory Address||A reference variable shares the same memory address as the original variable.
+This means that a reference can pass to different functions and be stored in different classes.
+It always refers to the original variable until that variable goes out of scope or one deletes it.||A pointer has its own memory address and stores it on the stack.
 A pointer is an independent variable and can have new values assigned to itself.|

 |Null Value||A reference cannot have a null value assigned.||A pointer can have a null value assigned directly.|

 |Arguments||A reference variable can be referenced bypass by value.
 Here arguments are passed by value to the functions.
 A clone is made and sent to the function using it.
 Changes made to the copy have no effect on the original variable.||When we wish to change the original copy, then it can be done by passing a pointer of the object into the function.
-This is known as pass by reference.|
+This is known as a pass-by reference.|

 |When to use||References are indirectly accessing a variable.
-Consider the following
+Consider the following:

 |Using pointers is without any pre-declaration.